TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Setting-Up-A-Board.md

 ## Further Information
 * Your members still have to do the [keystone commands](../commands/warcraft/keystone.md) in a valid bot channel to add the keys.
 Blizzard does not provide an API for use to get this data.

-To remove a keystone board, type `/keystone board uninstall`